Title: | More Efficient Tidyverse Code, Using Polars in the Background |

 n

-rows of a LazyFrame.
-It is
+rows of a LazyFrameUse head()

-before using collect()
+before collect()

-fetch( .data, n_rows = 500, type_coercion = TRUE, predicate_pushdown = TRUE, projection_pushdown = TRUE, simplify_expression = TRUE, slice_pushdown = TRUE, comm_subplan_elim = TRUE, comm_subexpr_elim = TRUE, cluster_with_columns = TRUE, no_optimization = FALSE, streaming = FALSE )
+fetch( .data, n_rows = 500, type_coercion = TRUE, predicate_pushdown = TRUE, projection_pushdown = TRUE, simplify_expression = TRUE, slice_pushdown = TRUE, comm_subplan_elim = TRUE, comm_subexpr_elim = TRUE, cluster_with_columns = TRUE, no_optimization = FALSE, engine = c("auto", "in-memory", "streaming"), streaming = FALSE )

-fetch( .data, n_rows = 500, type_coercion = TRUE, predicate_pushdown = TRUE, projection_pushdown = TRUE, simplify_expression = TRUE, slice_pushdown = TRUE, comm_subplan_elim = TRUE, comm_subexpr_elim = TRUE, cluster_with_columns = TRUE, no_optimization = FALSE, streaming = FALSE )
+fetch( .data, n_rows = 500, type_coercion = TRUE, predicate_pushdown = TRUE, projection_pushdown = TRUE, simplify_expression = TRUE, slice_pushdown = TRUE, comm_subplan_elim = TRUE, comm_subexpr_elim = TRUE, cluster_with_columns = TRUE, no_optimization = FALSE, engine = c("auto", "in-memory", "streaming"), streaming = FALSE )

 .data |